 - Unikitty’s Disco Drop

 The Lego Citi area is a great area that can get pretty busy.
 Especially the boat ride, where kids can really stead the boat around.
 The fire truck attraction is a difficult one.
 Parents will work hard to pump the truck down the road to the fire then they will pump the water while the kids spray out the fire.
 Then pump the truck back.

 The kids driving course has 2 levels.
 3-5 years old and 6-12(I think).
-This year was the first time they could do the older kids course which includes stop signs stop lights and even a circle.
-When you first enter they take your photo and later will offer a license for purchase irs $17.99 for 1 and $10 more for each additional.
-If you purchase the all day photo pass they give you $10 off.
-The licenses come with a lanyard and card holder so kids can wear them.
+This year was the first time they could do the older kids’ course which includes stop signs stop lights and even a circle.
+When you first enter they take your photo and later will offer a license for purchase is $17.99 for 1 and $10 more for each additional.
+If you purchase the all-day photo pass they give you $10 off.
+The licenses come with a lanyard and cardholder so kids can wear them.

 - Boating School

 - Ford Driving School (Ages 6-13)

 - ford Jr Driving School (Ages 3-5)